NadaAlsaid/Smart_Parking/README.md

 - IR sensor
   - Detect car on parking gate
 - LCD with I2C module
-  - Shows status of every spot
+  - Shows status of every spot and number of empty spots
 - Ultrasonic sensor
   - Detect car on spot or not
 - Led